Steven Bognar

 Steven Bognar (born 1963) is an American film director.

 An Oscar-winning and award-winning documentary filmmaker, his films have been screened at SXSW, Sundance, and the Ann Arbor Film Festival.
 Bognar has also worked as an instructor of media arts, teaching at public schools across his home state of Ohio, as well as at Antioch College.
 He was a frequent collaborator of filmmaker Julia Reichert.

 Career

 In January 2020, Bognar and Reichert won the Directors Guild of America Award for Documentary for American Factory.

+In 2026, Bognar served as an executive producer on Who Moves America directed by Yael Bridge, which focuses on United Parcel Service workers.

 Style

 Bognar has developed a documentary filmmaking style that centralizes the Midwestern region of the United States, with significance placed on incorporating photographic imagery.